-Before you begin working on increasing your running stamina, you need to make an honest assessment of your current aerobic base and build on that.
-Whether you’re a new runner looking to complete their first 5k or an experienced runner looking to increase their stamina for the final stages of the marathon and avoid hitting the wall, the rule of ‘too much too soon’ always holds true, doing too much too soon only leads to injury or overtraining.
+Assess your current aerobic base and build on that.
+Whether you’re looking to complete your first 5k or an experienced runner looking to increase your stamina for the final stages of a marathon, the rule of “too much too soon” holds true.
+Increasing your runs too rapidly, or resting too little, leads to performance plateaus or injury.

 1. Be consistent